DoSomething/contentful-prototype/docs/development/contentful/workflow.md

 #### Update content type

-For updates to existing Content types, make the corresponding changes via the Contentful UI on QA and Master.
+For updates to existing Content types, make the corresponding changes via the Contentful UI in the `qa` and `master` environments.

 #### New content type